The Birds Seen at the

 Dick Gilbert is past President and also has been water master of the Ambassador Duck Club since 1993.
 The Ambassador is a 3,000 acre privately-managed wetlands and uplands habitat on the south shore of the Great Salt Lake.
 He is an avid birder and hunter.

-Val Grant is president of Bio-Resources, a company looking for environmentally friendly solutions for industries.
+C. Val Grant is president of Bio-Resources, a company looking for environmentally friendly solutions for industries.
 He has served three years as president of Bridgerland Audubon.

 Ron Greer is a former Habitat Restoration Biologist for the Utah Division of Wildlife Resources.
 His master studies focused on Columbian Sharp-tailed Grouse on the 4 Mile Ranch.